meganemichel/nf-tower-docs/content/docs/compute-envs/google-cloud.md

 <br>

-A JSON key will be downloaded to your computer, you will need it to configure the Tower environment.
+A JSON key will be downloaded to your computer.
+This is the credentials used by Tower and you will need it to configure the Tower compute environment.
 In the **Service accounts** page, you can see your key is now active and you can manage it from here.

 {{% pretty_screenshot img="/uploads/2020/12/google_service_account_create_key_manage.png" %}}